Location information coming soon!

 "In the works" is a collaboration with dynamic young composer Michael Markowski.
 In october of 2013 Paula, Conductor Beth Bronk, and the Texas Lutheran Wind Ensemble will premiere a new work for clarinet and wind band.

-Gina Scheer, Camp Director
+Gina Scheer, Camp Founder

 Gina Scheer founded the Lone Star Clarinet Camp in 2013 in Lewisville, Texas.
 Formerly a middle school band director, she is now a Vandoren Regional Artist and works with clarinet sections and band directors all over the DFW metroplex.
 She studied music education at the University of North Texas and performed in the UNT Wind Symphony.